RustAudio/rust-lv2/README.md

 #### Can I host plugins with `rust-lv2`?

 Currently, hosting plugins is not supported.
-This project was initialy started to create plugins using safe Rust and therefore, it is very plugin-centric.
+This project was initially started to create plugins using safe Rust and therefore, it is very plugin-centric.
 There are plans for integrated plugin hosting or a spin-off project, but those won't start in the near future.

 However, there is a lot of code that can be re-used for a hosting framework.
 If you want to create such a framework, you should take a look at `lv2-sys`, `urid`, and `lv2-atom`.